kamal0013/chowdhury-etal_2023_hydropower/data/readme.txt

-Download 'gcam_outputs' and 'other_data' from the Zenodo repository (link) and save them here in this folder.
+Download 'gcam_outputs' and 'other_data' from the Zenodo repository (https://doi.org/10.5281/zenodo.8008401) and save them here in this folder.